luistar/crawljax.github.com/source/_posts/2014-03-07-crawljax-gets-a-face-lift-web-ui-in-crawljax-3-dot-5.markdown

 ---
 layout: post
 title: "Crawljax gets a face lift.
-Web UI in Crawljax 3.5"
+Web UI in 3.5"
 date: 2014-03-07 11:36
 comments: true
 categories: [ features ]
 ---
-Latest feature that will be available with Crawljax 3.5 is a Web front end for Crawljax.
+We just released Crawljax 3.5 and with it comes a web interface for Crawljax.
 It supports all the major functionality of crawljax such as adding/editing crawl configurations, installing plugins, viewing crawl logs in real time and displaying plugin output.
-This is implemented using [the common java web application stack](http://blog.palominolabs.com/2011/08/15/a-simple-java-web-stack-with-guice-jetty-jersey-and-jackson/) and [ember.js](http://emberjs.com/) MVC framework.
 Kudos to the developers, [@jeremyhewett](https://github.com/jeremyhewett) and [@ryansolid](https://github.com/ryansolid).
 To run it, simply unzip the web distribution archive and run the command `java -jar crawljax-web-3.5-SNAPSHOT.jar`.
 You can customize the port and output directory using `-p` and `-o` arguments.
 Here are some screen-shots of the web interface in action.
 More usage tutorials will follow.

 {% img /images/webui1.jpg  "Crawljax Web UI Home" %}